ZeratuuLL/Reinforcement-Learning/Continuous Control/Readme.md

   * **infrastructure.py**: where I put the codes for networks and replaybuffer
   * **Policy_Agents**: where I put the codes for agents
   * **algorithms.py**: where I save different algorithms
-  * **Reacher-1.py**: Initiate the environment, create agent and run the algorithm
+  * **Reacher.py**: Initiate the environment, create agent and run the algorithm Now it supports any number of agents

 ## Problems?
 Now the problems is gradient explosion.
 I made gamma smaller and also used a smaller learning rate now.
-Let's see what happens
+Besides, I set a contraint on the gradient's norm (<=1)